Science on Display

 Overhead Service Panels distribute utilities with flexible cords and hoses via quick disconnects on the panels, allowing for easy reconfiguration without renovations.

 Lab as Workplace

 It has been said that a lab is a workplace, with a dress code.
 Of course, we know that it is much more than that.
-At Perkins+Will, we are so committed to meeting the needs of scientists inside the lab, that we have scientists on our own staff!
-They help our program and plan for operational needs, and to assure functionality across a wide range of technical specifications.
+At Perkins+Will we are so committed to meeting the needs of scientists inside the lab that we have scientists on our own staff!
+They help us program and plan for operational needs and to assure functionality across a wide range of technical specifications.

 We went a step further and designed a grid of overhead utilities that allow benches and free-standing equipment to be configured not just in parallel rows, but also in various orientations.
 Within the ballroom style space, benches can be rotated into functional clusters, replaced with equipment, or tethered together for conventional relationships.

 We also introduced swing-arm supports for monitors and keyboards, such as one finds in a traditional office, to free the bench surface for more functional activities.